ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ```

 Among them the predefined exceptions of the standard library, the following ones
-are intended to be raised by user written functions:
+are intended to be raised by user-written functions:
 ```ocaml
 exception Exit
 exception Not_found